lifemapper/lifemapper.github.io/terms.md

 : An algorithm is a procedure or formula for solving a problem.
 There are multiple algorithms for computing Species Distribution Models (SDM) which define the relationship between a set of points and the environmental values at those points.
-Lifemapper provides 12 algorithms
+Biotaphy and Lifemapper provide 12 algorithms

 Presence-Absence Matrix (PAM)
 : A binary matrix containing species distributions of 0/1 indicating presence or